railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 Depending on the level of complexity that you choose (= power) when you start running the tool, the software could reconcile from two to nine entries at the same time.
-For example, if you select level 5, OpenERP will reconcile for instance three invoices and two payments if the total amounts correspond.
+For example, if you select level 5, OpenERP will reconcile, for instance, three invoices and two payments if the total amounts correspond.
 Note that you can also choose a maximum write-off amount, if you allow payment differences to be posted.

 .. figure::  images/account_reconcile_auto.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Form for Automatic Reconciliation*